When I started thinking about writing about the Expert grill charcoal models I almost changed my mind.

 I found 88% 4 and 5-star ratings and to be honest, after doing so many grill reviews, this is a pretty good score.

 The few lower ratings are talking about the low quality of the tray you put the charcoal on and that it rusted away after 2 years.

-In the 4 and 5 star ratings, there is not a lot of bad things to mention.
-Some people mention they had a hard time to regulate the temperature and it was getting too hot.
+In the 4 and 5-star ratings, there are not a lot of bad things to mention.
+Some people mention they had a hard time regulating the temperature and it was getting too hot.